DuaneAbrames/NiftyTTS/readme.md

 # NiftyTTS

-NiftyTTS converts web pages or raw text into MP3 audio files.
+NiftyTTS is designed for converting stories from nifty.org into MP3 audio files.
 The project provides a small [FastAPI](https://fastapi.tiangolo.com/) web application that fetches a URL, extracts text, and posts conversion jobs into a `jobs` directory.
 Background **watcher** processes pick up those jobs and run a text‑to‑speech engine to produce MP3 files.

 The repository includes helper scripts and a Docker image so the service can run entirely locally or inside a container.

+Note that this is designed to work with the 'old' nifty, not the new beta.

+The tampermonkey script can be imported, and it will give you a "TTS" button next to any link it thinks is a story (it's pretty stupid about what constitutes a story).

+Output folders will be based on the series name (or category name if the story is not serial)

 ## Architecture